Gissio/radpro/docs/devices/Bosean FS-5000/install.md

   * Reset measurement: long hold of the up/back key.
   * Enter settings: short hold of the down/settings key.
   * Go up/down: the up/back and down/settings keys.
-  * Select option: short hold of the right/settings key or the ok/power key.
+  * Select option: short hold of the right/settings key, or the ok/power key.
   * Go back: short hold of the up/back key.

 On the FS-5000, Rad Pro can store up to 220725 data points.
 At normal radiation levels (20 cpm), this allows for 4598 days of data at 60-minute intervals, 766 days at 10-minute intervals, 153 days at 1-minute intervals, 25 days at 10-second intervals and 2 days at 1-second intervals.